-Generation Owners shall comply with the assigned voltage schedule in automatic voltage control mode (AVR in service and controlling voltage).
-Generation Owners are required to maintain the same voltage schedule if an AVR isout of service unless directed otherwise.
-PJM allowsfor different voltage control modes of operation for generators (voltage, reactive power, and power factor) which are described in the following section.
+Generator Owners/Operators shall comply with the assigned voltage schedule in automatic voltage control mode (AVR in service and controlling voltage).
+Generator Owners/Operators are required to maintain the same voltage schedule if an AVR is out of service unless directed otherwise.
+PJM allows for different voltage control modes of operation for generators (voltage, reactive power, and power factor) provided that the Transmission Owner or Generator Owner/ Operator has been granted an exemption request following the process identified in PJM Manual M-3, Transmission Operations, section 3.11.
+These voltage control operating modes are described in the following section.

 AVR Operating Mode Expected Generator Response Automatic controlling voltage (voltage schedule) Reactive output varies based on the grid system needs to maintain the reference voltage within the assigned voltage schedule's bandwidth up to the reactive capabilities of the generator.
 This is the standard voltage control operating mode for most generators in PJM.

-Automatic controlling MVARs (MVAR schedule) Reactive output remains steady based on scheduled MVARs Automatic controlling power factor (power factor schedule) Reactive output varies based on the real power output of the generator to maintain a constant ratio of real power versus apparent power (constant power factor) Manual Reactive output varies based on the manual adjustments made by the plant operator
+AVR Operating Mode Expected Generator Response Automatic controlling MVARs (MVAR schedule) Reactive output remains steady based on scheduled MVARs Automatic controlling power factor (power factor schedule) Reactive output varies based on the real power output of the generator to maintain a constant ratio of real power versus apparent power (constant power factor) Manual Reactive output varies based on the manual adjustments made by the plant operator